opendp/opendp/docs/source/getting-started/real-world.rst

 The next step is to identify public information about the data set.

-* information that is invariant across all potential input data sets (may include column names and per-column categories)
+* Information that is invariant across all potential input data sets (may include column names and per-column categories)
-* information that is publicly available from other sources
+* Information that is publicly available from other sources
-* information from other DP releases
+* Information from other DP releases

 .. tabs::